EmanuelSommer/YesNoDetect/README.md

 by click, hover and click again.
 This is not the intuitive way.
-As the drawing was implemented by an interactive plot using the hover and click parameters I could not find a way to change to the intuitive way of drawing.
+As the drawing was implemented by an interactive plot using the hover and click parameters I could not find a way to change to the intuitive way of drawing, at least not in a reasonable searching period.
 Moreover I did not find any other (no interactive plots) solutions for handdrawing in shiny apps and efficiently saving the drawing numerically.
+I guess some Javascript via the shinyjs package could do the trick.

 #### Not touch friendly